hakandundar34coding/system-monitoring-center/docs/translations.md

 - For texts that are related to systemd services, see: https://man7.org/linux/man-pages/man1/systemctl.1.html For example: Mask, Unmask, Enabled-Runtime, Unit File State, Sub-State, Static

+- Form Factor, Locator and Bank Locator texts are used for RAM memory hardware.